Anti-Harassment Bullying and Discrimination Policy

 Additional Support

 If you have any questions about this policy or have experienced inappropriate behaviour, speak to your manager, or another manager in your business area.
-Alternatively, you can contact the HR advisor for your business group or email HR.advice@midcounties.coop.
+Alternatively, you can contact the People team via email address hr.advice@midcounties.coop.

 The Society has partnered with GroceryAid to provide colleagues with a FREE confidential helpline service.
 For help and advice colleagues can contact the confidential 24/7 GroceryAid Helpline by calling 08088 021 122.
 A live webchat is also available here.
 There is also a wide range of guidance and support resources available at www.groceryaid.org.uk.